mohitpai/journey-optimizer.en/help/using/campaigns/campaign-global-report.md

 * **[!UICONTROL Excluded]**: Number of profiles which have been excluded by Adobe Journey Optimizer.

-The **[!UICONTROL Email - Tracking statistics]** contains the available data for recipient activity for your delivery:
+The **[!UICONTROL Email - Tracking statistics]** widget contains the available data for recipient activity for your delivery:

 * **[!UICONTROL Opens]**: Number of times the delivery was opened in a delivery.